 I know I want my kids to go outside more.
 I want them to play and roam and explore.
 And I tell them so.
 But, they don’t always agree… especially as they get older and get more involved in living their own lives.

-Below you’ll find my top 10 suggestions on how to get your kids outside when they’d rather stay in.
-These suggestions are suited for kids under age 12.
+These following suggestions are suited for kids under age 12.
 Keep in mind that all kids are different so some of these tips will work with certain kids, while others won’t.
 Keep trying.
 Getting your kids into the outdoors is important; you don’t want to give up on this.

 1. Follow their interests

 You may need to do some creative thinking.
 I promise there is a way to get them outside by drawing on their current interests.
-Just because you enjoy hiking, biking, or bird watching doesn’t mean they’ll find enjoyment.
+Just because you enjoy hiking, biking, or bird watching doesn’t mean they’ll find enjoyment in those activities.
 In fact, ‘dragging’ them outside to partake in activities they don’t enjoy usually has a negative effect and makes them resent going outside.
 You don’t want that!